“Another Day, Another Hack!”- Every day thousands of new types of threats and computer attacks are reported and statistics show this with abundance:

 - Secure access to all applications and services – Duo provides access protection to applications (on-premises or in the Cloud) through a unique interface, accessible from anywhere.

-To achieve these goals, Duo uses several methods and technologies.
-For example, to confirm user identity, the solution offers a simple and easy to use method called “Push notification” on phone / tablet / smartwatch, where they only have to accept or not the authentication request.
+To achieve these goals, Cisco Duo uses several methods and technologies.
+For example, to confirm user identity, the solution offers a simple and easy to use a method called “Push notification” on phone/tablet/smartwatch, where they only have to accept or not the authentication request.
 In addition, the solution can use tokens that work on the Universal 2nd Factor (U2F) standard, hardware tokens, mobile access code generation solutions, SMS or phone calls, biometric applications that use the WebAuthn standard (Web Authentication API), etc.

 We can also help you define the type of Self-Service Management services offered by the solution, which lower your support costs and offer a greater degree of freedom to end users.
 For example, Duo Restore allows users to back up Duo accounts and restore them on their own, without the need for technical support.
 The benefits that Datanet specialists can help you to achieve are numerous:

 - optimizing the experience of end-users and increasing their productivity;